Skip to main content

 Biography

-Haihao Lu is an Assistant Professor of Operations Research/Statistics at the MIT Sloan School of Management.
+Haihao Lu is the Cecil and Ida Green Career Development Assistant Professor, and an Assistant Professor of Operations Research/Statistics at the MIT Sloan School of Management.
 Before joining MIT Sloan, he was an Assistant Professor at the University of Chicago Booth School of Business and a faculty researcher at Google Research's large-scale optimization team.
 He obtained his PhD degree in Mathematics and Operations Research at MIT in 2019.

-Lu’s research primarily focuses on extending the computational and mathematical boundaries of methods for solving the large-scale optimization problems that arise in data science, machine learning, and operations research.
-Most of his research is motivated by real-world applications faced by leading Internet companies.
-Currently, he is particularly enthused about two lines of research:
+Lu’s research lies at the intersection of optimization, computation, and data science, with a focus on pushing the computational and mathematical frontiers of large-scale optimization.
+Much of his work is inspired by real-world challenges faced by leading technology companies and optimization software companies.
+Currently, he is particularly excited about two lines of research: